-Zindzi, biographers, journalists and lawyers make it abundantly clear how she became such a formidable fighter, still going strong at 80.

-"It might be apparent where the film's sympathies reside, but Winnie is by no means a simple or straightforward missive of support.
+French director Pascale Lamche's Zindzi, biographers, journalists and Sundance award winner outlines the lawyers make it abundantly clear how she became such a formidable fighter, life and work of legendary activist Winnie Madikizela-Mandela - and still going strong at 80. allows her to deliver her side of a "It might be apparent where the disputed history.
+Nelson Mandela was often perceived as a saint, even film's sympathies reside, but Winnie is by no means a simple or straightforward missive of support.
 Lamche's efforts to unravel not only the tale at hand but also the reasoning behind the many conflicting views surrounding her subject - and the ripples both leave in the country today - are deftly handled." - Sarah Ward, Screendaily